nzjc/nzjc.github.io/_posts/2018-04-11-juniper-vmx-trial-and-error.md

 Getting to this stage took me a while, so here are some things you might be finding are going wrong trying to use ESXi and VMX together.

-1- Can&#8217;t access vFPC
+1- Can't access vFPC

-This might be caused by a fairly random problem I&#8217;ve seen in 17.4R1 where 2 of the 3 NICs that the vFPC automatically stands up don&#8217;t show.
-You will be left with &#8216;int&#8217; only.
+This might be caused by a fairly random problem I've seen in 17.4R1 where 2 of the 3 NICs that the vFPC automatically stands up don't show.
+You will be left with 'int' only.
 Console into the vFPC and have a look (root/root will get you in):

 <pre class="lang:sh decode:true ">root@localhost:~# ifconfig| grep Link
 ext       Link encap:Ethernet  HWaddr 00:50:56:9f:94:8b